Cornelius S. Hamilton

-Cornelius Springer Hamilton (January 2, 1821 - December 22, 1867) was a 19th-century lawyer and politician who was a U.S. representative from Ohio, serving from March 4, 1867 until his death in December of that same year.
+Cornelius Springer Hamilton (January 2, 1821 - December 22, 1867) was a lawyer and politician who was a U.S. representative from Ohio, serving from March 4, 1867 until his death in December of that same year.

 Early life and education

 Born in Gratiot, Ohio, Hamilton attended the common schools and Denison University.
 He moved with his parents to Union County in 1839, where he engaged in agricultural pursuits with his father.
 He studied law, and was admitted to the bar in 1845, commencing practice in Marysville, Ohio.

 Career

 He acted as a land appraiser and assessor in 1845, after which he served as delegate to the State constitutional convention from 1850 to 1851.
 He was editor and proprietor of the Marysville Tribune from 1850 to 1853.
 He then served as member of the State senate in 1856 and 1857, and was appointed by President Lincoln assessor of the eighth congressional district of Ohio in 1862 and served until 1866.